vkiperman/resume/README.md

 *	Dealer Features
 *	Various POC Work

-Working directly with the Mobile Web application infrastructure to develop and extend mobile web presences for the Cars.com family of online assets; working in parallel with the wired website development team, architecture team, and the mobile product owners on initiatives to evolve the Cars.com mobile offering through product, advertising, and presence initiatives.
+Working directly with the **Mobile Web** application infrastructure to develop and extend mobile web presences for the Cars.com family of online assets; working in parallel with the wired website development team, architecture team, and the mobile product owners on initiatives to evolve the Cars.com mobile offering through product, advertising, and presence initiatives.

-Also, working to build out the MyDealerTools site; leading the effort to standardize MyDealerTools front end code for third party implementations; working on Dealer Features, for the consumer-facing, wired site, to implement new features and tracking, also provided business logic help, extending from the MyDealerTools workflow.
+Also, working to build out the **MyDealerTools** site (cars.com's customer portal); leading the effort to standardize MyDealerTools front end code for third party implementations.

+Additionally, working on **Dealer Features** section of the consumer-facing, wired site, to implement new features and tracking, also provided business logic help, extending from the MyDealerTools workflow.

 Day to day activities include writing release notes, attending change control meetings, determining coding standards and best practices and working with release management to establish a release schedule.
-And, of course, writing code.
+Attending and contributing to the Front-End Community Of Practice (COP), leading the Tech Book Club and, of course, writing code.

-AngularJS, Backbone.js, Dojo.js, jQuery, Ajile
+__AngularJS, Backbone.js, Dojo.js, jQuery, Ajile__

 Acquity Group	Oct 2011 to Jan 2013 Front-End-Development Manager
 Responsible for site architecture (Big Browser and Mobile) – including JavaScript Architecture and HTML/CSS Architecture – on a wide range of projects.
 Clients include General Motors Global Mobile, MyFordMobile, WESCO, MSA.
 Lead numerous teams to on-time deliveries – usually finishing early while testing across all required browsers.